Viktorjin/Viktorjin.github.io/about.md

 ## Digital Marketing Analyst - <small><em>*Adeco - 2017/2018*<small><em>
 * A/B testing the landing page and improved the conversation rate from 4.08% to 9.49%.
 * Planned and executed customer loyal program via Facebook.
 (41% increase in sales in 6 months.)
-* Implemented E-commerce review campaign and manage the product inventor.
+* Implemented E-commerce review campaign and manage the product inventory.